starship/starship/docs/es-ES/config/README.md

 #### Opciones

-La opción `display` es un array de la siguiente tabla.
+The `display` option is an array of the following table.

 | Opción      | Descripción                                                     |
 | ----------- | --------------------------------------------------------------- |